tgh-apil/multi_airway_phantom/README.md

 ## Assembly Instructions
 1. Print out the printed components.
 Each part only needs to be printed once per model, except for the tumor keys and tumor key tips, which can be printed more times to create more complex tumor anatomy if desired.
 2. Insert a rubber foot into each of the 4 holes on the bottom of the back plate.
-3. Attach the tracheostomy port to the head with 2 M3 screws.
+3. Attach the tracheostomy port to the head with two 12mm long M3 screws.
-4. Attach the head to the chest wall with 2 M4 screws.
+4. Attach the head to the chest wall with four 40mm long M4 screws.
 5. Insert the chest wall into the grooves along the sides of the base plate.
-6. Attach the trachea base plate cover to the base plate with 5 M4 screws.
+6. Attach the trachea base plate cover to the base plate with five 18mm long M4 screws.
 7. Insert the trachea into the base plate and align it with the groove in the base plate.
 Secure it with 3 zip ties.
 8. Insert the tip of the key into the tumor tip.
 If desired, configure the tumor placement by inserting and locking keys into the base plate.
 9. Place the base plate into the grooves on the back plate.